ibm-cloud-docs/power-iaas/global-replication-service.md

 - You must set the bootable flag explicitly on onboarded volumes if required.
 - You cannot perform a snapshot restore in auxiliary volumes as it is not allowed.
-- The update volume-group operation can fail when there is a mismatch in volume-group and volume replication states.
+- The update volume-group operation can fail upon a mismatch in volume-group and volume replication states.
 If the volume group is in an error state, then the user can use the volume-group action API to reset the volume group status for availability.
 - When you switch the volume-group role, it can take a few minutes (max 5 minutes) to update the primary role for the remote volume.
 - Some fields of volume and volume group on the secondary site might not match with actual storage host data when you perform out-of-band operations on the primary site.
 You can use volume group storage details and volume remote copy APIs to check the actual data.
+- All volume operations are allowed except when the volume is a part of a volume group, such as extending volume size.